sundgenomics/sundgenomics.github.io/sequencing_sensitive_data_2.md

 The sequencing data for this run will be generated on a sequencer at the Genomics Platform and copied to the dangpu server within the sensitive and access-controlled dataset /datasets/renew_genomics_sdata-AUDIT for internal handling.

-To deliver the task, the data will be copied on the following infrastructure - which is owned by the research project owner and appropriate for the project requirements: [S-drive / SIF-project].
+To deliver the task, the data will be copied on the following infrastructure - which is owned by the research project owner and appropriate for the project requirements: [S-drive / SIF-project / S-dataset].

 The library pool will be immediately discarded after sequencing and the sequencing data will be deleted from the sequencer after completing the data transfer to safe storage drive.